 This defines your nozzle size.
-The slicing engine uses this value combined with your other settings to determine how quickly to feed filament into your hot end.
+The slicing engine uses this value combined with your other settings to determine how quickly to feed filament into your hot end, and how to generate the tool path.
 The TAZ ships with a 0.5mm nozzle standard.